- CALIBRATION -

 A sensor set up issue

-Miles to Kilometer or Kilometers to Miles Conversion
+Miles to Kilometres or Kilometres to Miles Conversion

-If you already have a very accurate calibration distance in Miles, you can multiply your calibration figure by 1.6093, enter your new figure and proceed to the re-driving stage of the above instructions.
+If you already have a very accurate calibration distance in Miles, you can multiply your calibration figure by 1.6093 to get a calibration figure in KM.
+Enter your new figure and check by driving a measured distance.

-If you were going from Kilometers to Miles you would divide your current calibration figure by 1.6093, enter your new figure and proceed to the re-driving stage of the above instructions.
+To convert from Kilometres to Miles you would divide your current calibration figure by 1.6093, enter your new figure and check by driving a measured distance.